sovreign-protocol/sovreign-contracts/README.md

 - `./interfaces/`: contains all interfaces used across the protocol
 - `./libraries/`: contains all libraries
 - `./mocks/`: contains mock contracts used for testing
-- `./periphery/`: contains: oracles, the basket balancer and the default interest
-- `./pool/`: contains all functionality related to pools
 - `./staking/`: contains all yield-farming and staking contracts
 - `./tokens/`: contains the SVR and REIGN Token contracts
 - `./vesting/`: contains vesting contracts for the team and early investors
+- `./wrapper/`: contains all functionality related to wrapping the Balancer LP into SVR

 ## solc